Dasharo/docs/docs/dasharo-menu-docs/device-manager.md

 To learn more, please visit
 [Windows Secure Boot Key Creation and Management Guidance](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/windows-secure-boot-key-creation-and-management-guidance?view=windows-11)

+There is also a Dasharo PK certificate which is a certificate derived from a randomly generated key by Dasharo Team.
+End user is expected to replace the PK with their own key if UEFI driver or application signing is required.

 One may also choose `Custom Mode` in `Secure Boot Mode` and provision own keys and certificates: